1224AmOgH/DSO_Blog/seminar_blog_full.md

 **Overview**

-<p>While YOLOv7 excels at spotting DSOs, it acts like a “black box” you get bounding boxes, but no insight into how the model arrived at that result.
+<p style="text-align: justify;"> While YOLOv7 excels at spotting DSOs, it acts like a “black box” you get bounding boxes, but no insight into how the model arrived at that result.
 This is where Explainable AI (XAI) comes in.
 In this technique, a deep learning classifier detects whether a DSO is present in an image, and then XRAI (a post-hoc explainability tool) generates a heatmap showing which parts of the image contributed most to that decision. </p>

 **How It Works**